oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 # 1 Introduction

+> want to address
- * nature of information modeling
+> * basic nature of information modeling
- * motivation for JADN
+> * motivation for JADN
- * overview of document content
+> * overview of document content

+An Information Model (IM) defines the essential content of entities used in computing, independently of how those entities are represented (i.e., serialized) for communication or storage.
+This Committee Note (CN) describes the nature of an IM, and the application of the JSON Abstract Data Notation (JADN) information modeling language in the creation and use of IMs.

+As an IM language, JADN is a syntax-independent, or abstract, schema language.
+Abstract schema languages separate structure definitions from encoding rules.
+JADN is oriented to work well with common Internet data formats, such as

+ - JSON (Javascript Object Notation)
+ - XMS (eXtensible Markup Language)
+ - CBOR (Concise Binary Object Representation)

+JADN is based rigorously on information theory, and an IM composed in JADN formally defines equivalence (information content) between data in different formats.

+This CN discusses:

-> 1) What is information modeling (RFC 3444)
+1) What is information modeling?
-> 2) Why would you want an information model (RFC 8477)
+2) The value of an information model?
-> 3) How does an IM compare to other modeling approaches, such as
+3) The distinction between an IM compare and other modeling approaches.
->    Entity-Relationship models for databases, and knowledge
->    models / ontologies.
-This is where the building block /
->    lego thought we discussed comes in.
-> 4) How to create and use an IM.
-This is where the JADN spec
+4) The creation and use of an IM using JADN and associated automated tools .
->    and JADN tools come in.